 Kaede never got violent, but her instability was palpable.
 From stirring a ladle around in an empty pot to showing up naked in Rin’s bed, she drove herself crazy trying to win him over.

 Kotonoha Katsura of School Days fame is another excellent example of the quintessential yandere.
 Though she’s otherwise shy and quiet, she’s very resolute in her love for Makoto.
 He can do no wrong in her eyes.
 She makes a point of accustoming herself to his perverted tendencies, because she loves him and wants to be with him.

 Her hobbies include knitting and sewing.
 She’s learning how to cook.
 Kotonoha practically radiates the kind of grace and femininity that characterize a desirable housewife, and she’s all Makoto’s.

 When it starts to become apparent that Makoto might not be entirely faithful to her, she blames the girls he’s with.
 Makoto would, of course, never cheat on her on his own volition.
 They’ve obviously seduced him.

 That isn’t her only plan of attack, however.
 Remember, a yandere girl exists to make the object of her desires happy.
-In Kotonoha’s mind, if Makoto’s having sex with other girls, that means she isn’t fulfilling all of his needs by herself.
+In Kotonoha’s mind, if Makoto’s having sex with other girls, that means she isn’t fulfilling all of his needs.
 In response, she becomes sexually aggressive, offering to let him grope her at her house, all alone, or proposing the two of them spend some quality time on her family’s yacht, just the two of them (More on that later.).